 We all know what Instagram is and most of us have it on our phone, but it can also be a great tool to promote your work on.
 One thing many people often forget to use is hashtag when posting their work on the platform, a handy tip for Instagram is to create a list of hashtags you think could work and save that list on your phone (in notes or similar) then when you post a new image on Instagram, just copy the list of tags and post the tags in the description of your post.
 You can have up to 30 hashtags per post but I wouldn’t recommend using that many, it might come off looking a bit messy.

 You can also check out our list of big Instagram pages that features creative work regularly.
-Getting featured on these pages isn’t a easy task but if your work is great and you get feature it can be a nice boost for your page.
+Getting featured on these pages isn’t an easy task but if your work is great and you get featured it can be a nice boost for your page.
 Or you can check out any of the other guides below to get started with Instagram for your creative business.

 Behance is Adobe’s own platform for people working in creative industries and sharing their work.
 Here you create your own portfolio page where you can upload your work on.
-It’s one of the most popular creative platforms and are great if you’re looking to promote your work or just gather some inspiration from the thousands of amazing designers & artist that uses the site already.
+It’s one of the most popular creative platforms and is great if you’re looking to promote your work or just gather some inspiration from the thousands of amazing designers & artist that uses the site already.

 I would say Behance is a bit more focussed towards design, graphic design and illustration, but you can find plenty of projects and artists that are doing work in every creative field that you can imagine.

 Also check out our guide on how to promote your work on Behance, the guide has plenty of ideas to help you get started on the platform.